Risk Disclosures and Disclaimers

 1.3 Regulatory Uncertainty

-Digital assets, prediction markets, and token launch platforms operate in rapidly evolving regulatory environments.
+Digital assets and prediction markets operate in rapidly evolving regulatory environments.
 Regulatory changes could materially affect the Platform, Services, or Digital Asset values.
-New or amended laws, regulations, or enforcement actions in any jurisdiction could restrict or prohibit activities currently permitted on the Platform, require changes to Platform functionality, or affect the legal status of Digital Assets.
 You are solely responsible for determining compliance with Applicable Laws in your jurisdiction.

 1.4 Tax Liability

-You are solely responsible for all tax obligations arising from your use of the Platform, including but not limited to income tax, capital gains tax, value-added tax, and any other applicable taxes.
-The tax treatment of Digital Assets, prediction market positions, and token transactions varies by jurisdiction and is subject to change.
+You are solely responsible for all tax obligations arising from your use of the Platform.
+The tax treatment of Digital Assets and prediction market positions varies by jurisdiction and is subject to change.
 The Company does not provide tax advice and does not withhold taxes on your behalf.

 2. Blockchain and Smart Contract Risks